NVIDIA-Genomics-Research/AtacWorks/README.md

 3 pretrained models are provided in `data/pretrained_models/bulk_blood_data/`.
 These are based on bulk ATAC-Seq data from 7 blood cell types.
 They are trained using clean data of depth 80 million reads, subsampled to a depth of 1 million (1000000.7cell.resnet.5.2.15.8.50.0803.pth.tar), 2 million (2000000.7cell.resnet.5.2.15.8.50.0803.pth.tar), or 5 million (5000000.7cell.resnet.5.2.15.8.50.0803.pth.tar) reads.

+### FAQ
+1. What's the preferred way for setting up the environment ?
+A. A virtual environment or conda installation is preferred.
+You can follow conda installation instructions on their website and then follow the instructions in the README.

+2. If you face "no module named numpy" error while installing requirement-pip.txt.
+A. In your terminal, run pip install numpy==<version-from-requirements-pip.txt> and then run pip install -r requirements-pip.txt.
+If you are running inside a conda or venv, run these commands inside your environment.